OUTBACK NAVIGATION INFORMATION SYSTEM

 It is fundamental for the owner to have a design philosophy when implementing a ONIS Geofence system as poorly designed data records can lead to unwanted and unnecessary alarms or messages.

-Typically, the owner would limit the use of the Geofence precision to 4, 5, 6 & 7, for both Speed Alerts and Messages, as in most cases the areas of interest will be remote with few (if any) other roads, tracks or areas of interest close by.
+Typically, the owner would limit the use of the geohash precision to 4, 5, 6 & 7, for both Speed Alerts and Messages, as in most cases the areas of interest will be remote with few (if any) other roads, tracks or areas of interest close by.

-Geofence 8 & 9 precision have been included in the ONIS system for the odd occasion that an access or easement track is close to an adjacent main road, and both require substantially different Speed Alerts or Messages.
+Geohash 8 & 9 precision have been included in the ONIS system for the odd occasion that an access or easement track is close to an adjacent main road, and both require substantially different Speed Alerts or Messages.

-Geofence Area
+geohash Area

 precision width x height